About the Institute of Personalized Medicine (IPM)

 No drug is safe and effective in the same way in everyone.
 Pharmacogenomics is being used to learn ahead of time what the best drug or the best dose of a drug will be for a person.

-PUMA-IPM brings together investigators from different disciplines to study how genetics and environment affect a patient’s response to medications with goals to:
+The Institute of Personalized Medicine (IPM) brings together investigators from different disciplines to study how genetics and environment affect a patient’s response to medications with goals to:

 - Bridge the gap between genomic/ pharmacogenomic research and maximize their clinical application.